Pennsylvania Poker & Gambling Laws 2017

 The Bottom Line

 Pennsylvania has some great things going for it when it comes to real money gambling.
-There are 12 excellent venues for table games, slot machines and pari-mutuel betting, and another will be launched in 2016.
+There are 12 excellent venues for table games, slot machines and pari-mutuel betting, and another is being built now.
 It feels like the time is right for expansion and the big question is whether online gambling might be part of a new era of real cash gambling in the state.